emir91/mongoServer/README.md

 this is a simple server in NodeJS and MongoDB

 #To run it locally
-1.git clone https://
+1. git clone https://
-2.cd mongoServer
+2. cd mongoServer
-3.npm install
+3. npm install
-4.npm start
+4. npm start

 Type http://localhost:5000 in your browser and check it